ropensci/roweb3/content/blog/2024-01-12-conduct2023/index.md

 ## Updates

 1. A change to the committee.
-[Kara Woo](https://karawoo.com/) (independent community member) is stepped down from the committee after five year of service.
-Committee members for 2023 are [Mark Padgham](/author/mark-padgham) (rOpenSci Software Research Scientist) and [Yanina Bellini Saibene](/author/yanina-bellini-saibene) (rOpenSci Community Manager).
-We are responsible for receiving, investigating, deciding, enforcing and reporting on all reports of potential violations of our Code.
+[Kara Woo](https://karawoo.com/) (independent community member) has stepped down from the committee after five years of service.
+We welcome [Natalia Morandeira](https://nmorandeira.netlify.app) to serve on this role.
+Committee members for 2024 are Natalia Morandeira (independent member), [Mark Padgham](/author/mark-padgham) (rOpenSci Software Research Scientist) and [Yanina Bellini Saibene](/author/yanina-bellini-saibene) (rOpenSci Community Manager).
+We are responsible for receiving, investigating, deciding, enforcing, and reporting on all reports of potential violations of our Code.

 2. No changes have been made to the text of the Code.